dementive/gdp/README.md

 Array[Array] array_of_arrays = [[], []]
 ```

-After running through the preprocessor the above code gets transformed into this:
+After running through the preprocessor the above code will get transformed into the following gdscript code:

 ```gdscript
 @onready var runtime_number: int = 9000